xyztavo/go-gym/README.md

 ### Todos
 [See older commits to view what has been done so far](https://github.com/xyztavo/go-gym/commits/main)

+- [x] seed also with arnold split
-- [ ] seed also with arnold split and bros plit
+- [ ] seed also with and bro split